jkillisch/quickVP/README.md

 # quickVP

 Automatically batch generate confirmations of participation to give credit to study participants.
 The package/function is tailored to giving credit at my local university.
-Feel free to adjust the code for your purposes.
+Feel free to adjust the code for your own purposes.

 The package requires that LaTex can be rendered by knitr + RMarkdown on your local machine.